Books

 "I just killed my kids."

-When the police arrived, she took an officer to a bedroom where four tiny lifeless bodies laid on the queen-size bed-- one was still floating in the tub.
+When the police arrived, she took an officer to a bedroom where four tiny lifeless bodies laid on the bed -- one was still floating in the tub.
 She told the officer she drowned her children, Noah, 7, John, 5, Paul, 3, Luke, 2, Mary, 6 months old, in the bath tub.
 She had to chase down one son to his death.
 As the child fought for life he tried to tell his mother 'I'm sorry."

 "Why?" the police asked her.